Climate Disclosures Read the latest Climate Statements

 These disclosures are aligned with External Reporting Board (XRB) / Te Kāwai Ārahi Pūrongo Mōwaho standard NZ CS 1.
 NZ CS 1 was developed in response to the TCFD framework and adjusted to take account of the International Sustainability Standards Board (ISSB) development of sustainability reporting standards.

-thl’s climate-related disclosures are structured by the four thematic areas:
+thl’s climate-related disclosures cover four thematic areas:

 Please see below links to our disclosures.

-Our Climate Risks and Opportunities (CR&O)
+Our Climate-related Risks and Opportunities (CR&O)

 Feedback